The Six Questions Every Cancer Patient Should Ask Before Choosing Treatment

-After helping thousands of cancer patients select the treatment that is best for them I have found that the answers to these five questions can be most helpful in determining a treatment.
+After helping thousands of cancer patients select the treatment that is best for them I have found that the answers to these six questions can be most helpful in determining a treatment.

 - What is the goal of the recommended treatment?
 Cure, prolong survival, maintain quality of life?